tiagomonteiro0715/SymbolicAIHarvest/README.md

 # SymbolicAIHarvest

+This was one of the projects from the class in NOVA FCT in the Eletrical and Computer Engineering Undergrad named: Modelation of Data in Engineering

+We got a score of 15.66 out of 20

 SymbolicAIHarvest is a Symbolic AI Prolog intelligent agricultural network management system that optimizes farm operations, sensor monitoring, route planning, and supply chain logistics through rule-based reasoning and expert system capabilities.

 ## Features